A Detailed Review of the Protectli VP2410

 I noticed on the Intel Ark page for the J4125 processor is that the architecture claims to only support a maximum of 8 GB of RAM but VP2410 supports 16 GB as stated on their compatible hardware page.
 I can confirm the system recognizes 16 GB of RAM just fine (Protectli would not offer that option if it was not possible, of course).

-The VP series models support DDR4 RAM rather than DDR3 so memory performance should be better than the lower end models.
+The VP series models support DDR4 RAM rather than DDR3 so memory performance should be better than their lower end Vault models.

 The CPU in the VP2410 is nearly 2.5 times faster than the FW4B’s CPU based purely on PassMark scores, which are roughly on a linear scale.
 Of course, the scores are not perfect representations of the actual performance especially since software performance can vary per application.